-Nothing taste better with beer than BJ’s Brewhouse Classic Tavern-Cut Pizza and it does not disappoint.
-It’s a traditional Chicago pizza on a thin crust topped with pepperoni, mushroom, italian sausage, and BJ’s signature five cheese blend.
+Nothing tastes better with beer than BJ’s Brewhouse Classic Tavern-Cut Pizza and it does not disappoint.
+It’s a traditional Chicago pizza on a thin crust topped with pepperoni, mushroom, Italian sausage, and BJ’s signature five cheese blend.

 Next came out the Kale Brussel Salad made with baby kale with roasted brussels sprouts, crispy romaine, chopped red onions, fresh blueberries, sweet red grapes, dried cranberries with goat cheese crumbles, chopped cucumbers, candied pecans, toasted pepitas with a strawberry vinaigrette.
 The salad was a perfect mixture and tasty.
 The next two items they brought out were from the NEW ENLIGHTENED Menu and was surprised how good they were.